oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/private_copies/README.md

 # Private Copies
-This FPGA tutorial explains how to use the `private_copies` attribute to improve concurrent outer loop iterations.
+This FPGA tutorial explains how to use the `private_copies` attribute to trade off the on-chip memory use and the throughput of a DPC++ FPGA program.

 ***Documentation***:  The [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of DPC++ for FPGA. <br>
 The [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) is the reference manual for targeting FPGAs through DPC++. <br>